By: Marketing Team on June 5th, 2020

 Email spam filtering uses a set of protocols to determine which messages are spam and which are legitimate.
 Each spam filter looks at three main areas:

-Header data is at the top of the email that you never have to see.
+The header data is at the top of the email that you never have to see.
 It shows the IP address of every server that touched the email, dates, time stamps, signatures, and more.

 Spam filters look for blatant attempts to deceive the recipient and appear legitimate and also compare addresses to blacklists of known spammers to filter out.